saurabh59/FirebaseCloudMessaging/README.md

 # FirebaseCloudMessaging

-An android app to send notification from one android to another android app using Firebase Cloud Messaging
+An android app to send notification from one android phone to other android phone using Firebase Cloud Messaging